ssvassiliev/Summer_School_General/_episodes/08-profiling.md

 {: .output}

 Each entry in this table consists of several lines.
-The line with the index number at the left hand margin lists the current function.
+The line with the index number at the left-hand margin lists the current function.
 The lines above it list the functions that called this function, and the lines below it list the functions this one called.